 The crafty designer will balance out the errors he can’t correct, resulting in a product that reproduces a coherent musical whole – “hiding” the errors where they are most consonant.
 This is as much art as science and hence the variability in what you hear, and the broad range of preferences.

-One thing I encourage my customers to do is to voice the tonality of their analog front end to be similar to their digital rig – this, assuming that they have a general liking of their digital playback.
-For all of the pros & cons of analog vs. digital, the basic tonality of a good analog setup and a good digital setup should be similar.
+I encourage my customers to voice the tonality of their analog front end to be similar to their digital rig.
+For all of the pros & cons of analog vs. digital, the basic tonality of these two playback mediums should be similar.

 In other words, if your system is too hot (both analog and digital), you’d be well advised to fix the brightness somewhere other than at your cartridge.
 You want to enjoy all of your recordings after all, and if you compensate too heavily on dialing in your analog front end (at the expense of your digital), you may never listen to your digital.

-Now, not everyone can fix all elements in their system at once, and if you think of a cartridge as a “consumable”, then an alternate strategy (in this example) might be to optimize your analog front end with a rolled off cartridge, or possibly one with a bit of bass emphasis.
+Now, not everyone can fix all elements of their system at once, and if you think of a cartridge as a “consumable”, then an alternate strategy might be (for example) to tune an aggressively bright system with a slightly rolled off cartridge, or possibly one with a bit of bass emphasis.

 As long as you’re aware of what you’re doing, you’ll keep track of this and return to address it later, as time and budget permit.